isabelmonge/data-harvesting/README.md

 ### 1. Auto Tor IP Rotation Approach

 #### Overview
 The Auto Tor IP Rotation approach uses the Tor network to rotate IP addresses, allowing us to make multiple API requests without hitting rate limits.
-This method is resolves the issue that Alpha Vantage has a hard limit of 25 requests per day and per IP address/
+This method is resolves the issue that Alpha Vantage has a hard limit of 25 requests per day and per IP address.

 #### Installation